 - Have something to sell.
 Sell your expertise by promoting your own products.
-Bloggers are moving away from promoting other companies through pay per click links, advertising sidebars, and sponsorship fees.
+Bloggers are moving away from only promoting other companies through pay per click links, advertising sidebars, and sponsorship fees.
 You can sell digital products like e-books, e-courses, and online coaching sessions.
 Our digital products will be available for purchase in early 2016.
-You can sell physical products like courses, speaking engagements, and gifts with your logo.
+You can sell online courses, or physical products, including in-person seminars and courses, speaking engagements, and gifts with your logo.
 The possibilities of what you are able to offer are endless.
-Visit our Café Press

 - Think like an entrepreneur.
 Blogging is still about writing and creating content, but it is now about doing it with a tangible goal.
 Creative people have to find new ways to make money.
 Old-school journalists are barely making money any more.
 If you want to continue to write for a living, you should take content marketing seriously.
 Invest in a good website and explore diverse sources of income.
 Here are two great examples of bloggers who have succeeded as entrepreneurs:

 - Be social media savvy.
 Manage your online presence like a business owner.
 Successful bloggers do not include many personal updates on social media.
 The majority of their shared content reflects their brand, either directly or indirectly.
 This does not mean they sell their products aggressively.
 It means that everything they do shows their followers who they are, and what they are passionate about.
 This tactic turns fans into consumers and clients.
 Successful bloggers often run social media accounts that are superior to those of huge companies.
 P.S.
 Set aside some money to promote your posts with adverts on Facebook.